wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

 ^title Slots and Handles

 With `wrenInterpret()`, we can execute code, but that code can't do anything particularly interesting.
-Out of the box, the VM is very isolated from the rest of the world, so pretty much all it can do is turn your laptop into a lap warmer.
+By default, the VM is isolated from the rest of the world, so pretty much all it can do is turn your laptop into a lap warmer.

 To make our Wren code *useful*, the VM needs to communicate with the outside world.
 Wren uses a single unified set of functions for passing data into and out